deucexm/memory-vault/README.md

 ## Installation and Use

-Memory-Vault is built using Docker.
-It doesn't connect externally yet (or have any of the relevant data), so the process is simple:
+Memory-Vault is built using a basic Django/SQLite setup in its current form, as even at its largest theoretical extent the project is not expected to reach a size that would benefit from something like Postgres.

+To use it locally:
+- clone the repository
+- install a virtualenv with `python -m venv venv` (or similar)
+- activate your virtualenv
-- install Docker if needed
+- install requirements with `pip install -r requirements.txt`
-- clone repo to desired location and `cd` your way in
-- `docker-compose up -d --build`

-The interface should then be available at http://localhost:8000.
+- start the server with `python manage.py runserver`

+To use it remotely:
+- (todo: docker instructions)

 ## History